edbaunton/repro-grpc-bazel/README.md

 dependency as `build_bazel_remote_execution_v2_remote_execution_cpp_proto`.
 What I did find however is that if you add in `build_bazel_remote_execution_v2_remote_execution_cpp_proto` as a dep to the `cc_library` in [here](https://github.com/edbaunton/repro-grpc-bazel/blob/master/protos/cc_grpc_library.bzl#L96) then the protobuf header is visible to the build of the grpc library.

+So if you [uncomment line 2 and comment out line 3](https://github.com/edbaunton/repro-grpc-bazel/blob/master/protos/BUILD.bazel#L2-L3) to use my patched version you will find that the build works as we are pulling in the deps to the srcs and the header is visible.